 By Air - Flights to Inverness

-Summer arrivals from Jersey, Southampton, Zurich and Dusseldorf and Winter arrivals from Geneva and Innsbruck.
+Summer arrivals from Jersey, Southampton, Zurich and Duesseldorf and Winter arrivals from Geneva and Innsbruck.

 Local transport connections to Inverness are available from outside the airport terminal building, including bus and taxis services.
 Local and national car hire is also available for arriving and departing passengers.